 - Sheets of plastic film (e.g., garbage bags) can cause choking – again DUH!!

 - Chewies made of large pieces or knots of rawhide.
 Swallowed pieces of these cause intestinal obstructions.
-Remember, Dogues de Bordeaux have HUGE mouths and even bigger stomachs.
-Never give your Dogue de Bordeaux anything smaller to play with than the size of TWO human fists.
+Remember, Dogues de Bordeaux have HUGE mouths.
+A good rule of thumb, do not give your Dogue de Bordeaux anything smaller to play with than the size of TWO human fists.

-- Thin, squeaky-type rubber pet toys.
-Dogues who are vigorous chewers can swallow these toys whole, swallow large pieces of them, or swallow the metal squeakers inside.
+- Thin, small squeaky-type rubber pet toys.
+Dogues who are vigorous chewers can swallow these toys whole, swallow large pieces of them, or swallow the squeakers inside.

 - Soft toys with foam stuffing.
 If you do allow soft toys – check them often for rips and tears.